RoboRobert/CS499-Group1b/README.md

 No matter where and how you install Postgres, as long as your database is configured the same as your `.env` file, you should be good to go.

 Now you're ready to install PostgreSQL.
 The instructions below work on Ubuntu.
-To get more help on installing PostgreSQL, follow the instructions from their website: https://www.postgresql.org/
+To install PostgreSQL on a different platform, follow the instructions from their website: https://www.postgresql.org/

 To do this on Ubuntu, follow these steps (taken from [here](https://ubuntu.com/server/docs/install-and-configure-postgresql)):